Ore-Design/flORE-Reports-Changelog/README.md

-# Ore-3D-Reports-Changelog
+# flORE-Reports-Changelog
-A public repository to handle bug reports and post changelog info for Ore3D
+A public repository to handle bug reports and post changelog info for flORE